 Perhaps for your product or service it works best to set content in juxtaposition with one another on your website.
 There are many advantages for card/grid design.
 Think about your buyers needs and that will help you determine which style works best for you.

 11. High quality authentic photography

-In 2017, we are moving away from traditional stock photos and shifting towards high quality authentic photos.
+We are moving away from traditional stock photos and shifting towards high quality authentic photos.
 There is something about photography captured by humans.
 Photos that capture smiles, laughter and grit that really resonates with your prospects.
 There are lots of great online websites that are free resources to businesses helping them collect copyright free authentic photos.